1. FESTIVAL FOCUS

 United Kingdom, Ireland, Norway, Denmark, Sweden, Finland, Iceland, the Netherlands, Belgium, Luxembourg, France, Austria, Switzerland, Germany.

-As the International Filmfest Emden-Norderney sees itself as an audience festival, the film competitions for the SCORE Bernhard Wicki Award, the DGB Film Award, the NDR Newcomer Award and the various short film competitions are all decided by audience vote.
+As the International Filmfest Emden-Norderney sees itself as an audience festival, the film competitions - except for the Creative Energy Film Prize and the Norderney Angel - Integration Prize of the Island of Norderney (jury prizes) - are all decided by audience vote.

 Non German-language competition films are screened in their original language(s) with German subtitles.
 In exceptional cases the screening of a German dubbed version or a version with English subtitles may be permissible.